SS Grecian: History

 Grecian was built to carry iron ore for the Chapin Iron Mining Company, and ran between the company's docks in Escanaba, Michigan and Cleveland, Ohio.
 In 1896 made 35 trips through the Great Lakes, carrying 93,000 tons of iron ore.
 On June 7, 1906 the unladen Grecian struck a rock and sank in shallow water near De Tour Village in the St. Mary's River.
 The ship was refloated, and taken in tow by the steamer Sir Henry Bessemer, with the plan to take it to Detroit, Michigan for repairs.
 However, on June 15, it unexpectedly sank near Thunder Bay Island.
 The crew escaped in lifeboats.
 Salvage was attempted 1909 by the Staud Canalon Salvage Company, but to no avail.

 The wreck

 The wreck of Grecian sits upright in 100 ft of water.
-It features an intact bow and stern lie intact, with a collapsed midships portion.
+The bow and stern lie intact, with a collapsed midships portion.
 The engine, boiler, sections of the propeller, and the deck machinery all remain in place and are visible.
-There is also a steel canalon (a salvage lifting device) from the 1909 salvage attempt lies off the ship's stern.
-Most of movable artifacts once aboard the ship have been taken by salvagers and recreational divers.
+There is also a steel canalon (a salvage lifting device) from the 1909 salvage attempt, which lies off the ship's stern.
+Most of movable artifacts previously aboard the ship have been taken by salvagers and recreational divers.